-AUDIE CORNISH, host: You're listening to live special coverage of the 10th anniversary of the September 11th attacks on NPR News.
+You're listening to live, special coverage of the 10th anniversary of the September 11th attacks, on NPR News.
 I'm Audie Cornish.

-The war in Afghanistan began on October 7th, 2001, less than a month after the attacks in New York, Pennsylvania and at the Pentagon.
-Now the initial objectives to destroy terrorist training camps and capture al-Qaida leaders.
+T: to destroy terrorist training camps and capture al-Qaida leaders.
 The fall of the Taliban regime and the flood of international aid raised hope in Afghanistan.
-And we're going to talk next to NPR's Quil Lawrence who joins us to talk about life in Afghanistan 10 years later.
+And we're going to talk next to NPR's Quil Lawrence, who joins us to talk about life in Afghanistan 10 years later.
 Quil, hello.
 Hi, Quil.

 QUIL LAWRENCE: Hello.
 How are you?

 CORNISH: Good.
 Can you tell us exactly where you are?